 The state-run Illinois Asbestos Unit is operated through the EPA and tasked with maintaining federal standards during asbestos removal efforts, including renovations or demolitions of buildings constructed from asbestos materials.

 On a more localized level, the Illinois Department of Commerce and Economic Opportunity operates an Environmental Assistance Program for small businesses that provides owners with information and guidance about hazardous air pollutants like asbestos.
-In addition to hosting workshops and training opportunities on safe handling of toxic materials, the program also connects small business owners with licensed environmental consultants who can provide individualized safety guidance.
+In addition to hosting workshops and training opportunities on the safe handling of toxic materials, the program also connects small business owners with licensed environmental consultants who can provide individualized safety guidance.

 Illinois Asbestos Abatement: Environmental Initiative and Job Generator